nora-sandler/kyulux-test/README.md

 ### Technical Details
 * React (hook-based) was used.
   * Material-UI tables were used.
-They're MIT licensed so it's fine.
+It's MIT licensed so it's fine.
   * **Installation instructions**:
     * Need to have node.js installed in your environment (known to work with 13.12).
     * Run the following commands: